ArunMunagala7/Automated-Contract-Processing-with-LLM-Explainability-and-Validation/README.md

 ## **Approach and Thought Process**

 ### **1. Dynamic Prompt Engineering**

-The prompt engineering approach in this project is central to ensuring accurate field extraction from contracts.
-Below are the key techniques and considerations:

 #### **Dynamic Prompting**
 - **Dynamic Variability**: The prompt was designed dynamically with variations for each field.
 Fields such as "Contract ID," "Payment Terms," and "Billing Frequency" had unique instructions tailored to their expected structure and context within the document.
 For example: